 When certain plants have single compounds extracted, these compounds can be toxic, like morphine from the poppy plant or cocaine from the coca leaf.
 It’s the combination of other plant compounds and chemicals that can inhibit harsh effects.

 It’s also important to consider the quality of non-GMO genetic breeding.
 Charlotte’s Web proprietary genetics were gathered from across the world and refined through scientific breeding for maximum therapeutic benefit and consistency.

 Cannabinoids And Their Entourage

-In 1998, two Israeli scientists coined the phrase “The Entourage Effect” to describe their study findings that taking all of the natural chemicals found in cannabis are more beneficial than just taking a single molecule compound.
+In 1998, two Israeli scientists coined the phrase “The Entourage Effect” to describe their study findings that taking all of the natural chemicals found in cannabis is more beneficial than just taking a single molecule compound.

 Hemp has quite an entourage of phyto-cannabinoids, which are unique chemical compounds.
 The ring leader is cannabidiol (CBD), the non-psychoactive cannabinoid that has shown to have the largest potential for wellness benefits in hemp.
 It’s accompanied by other cannabinoids such as tetrahydrocannabinol, tetrahydrocannabivarin, cannabigerol, cannabichromene, and cannabinol.

 This merry gang of cannabinoids works like a lock and key with the Endocannabinoid System, a vital receptor system found in the immune system, the central nervous system, the brain, organs, connective tissue, and glands.
 This relationship affects many of our crucial biological processes like sleep, digestion, cognition, appetite, pain management, hormone health, and inflammation response to name a few.